Ministry of Sports (Colombia)

 The Ministry of Sport of the Republic of Colombia (Ministerio del Deporte, Mindeporte - MD) is the governmental entity of the Executive Branch in charge of formulating, coordinating and monitor the practice of sports, recreation, physical education, the use of free time and physical activity, aimed at improving the quality of life of Colombian society.

 It is headquartered at Avenida 68 No. 55-65, in Bogotá.
-She is the current Minister of Sports, since March, 2023.
-Astrid Rodriguez.
+Patricia Duque is the current Minister of Sports, having served since February 2025.

 Structure

 The Ministry of Sport is made up of the Office of the Minister, the advisory offices, the General Secretariat and the Vice Ministry of Sport, as follows: